Vyral/chris-remmes/_posts/2020-12-11-wrapping-up-2020-with-a-bow.md

 As we look forward to 2021, we can see the light at the end of the tunnel, but we still have to be smart and follow all health protocols. **I hope you have a joyful and healthy holiday season** and a fortunate 2021.&nbsp;

 If you ever have any questions about real estate, call or email me.
-Over the next couple of weeks if you don’t want to discuss real estate and just want to say hello, feel free to reach out as well.
+Over the next couple of weeks, if you don’t want to discuss real estate and just want to say hello, feel free to reach out as well.
 Happy holidays\!